husarion/static_docs_deprecated/src/core2/manuals/external-modules.md

 ## Sensor adapter ##

+Sensor adapters consist of:
+ * 6 PCB's which connects to CORE2 from one side, and to the Makeblock sensors from the other side.
+ * 6 ribbon cables to connect CORE2 hSensors with adapter PCBs.

+ The connectors used with CORE2 are shrouded box headers: 2×3-Pin, 0.1" (2.54 mm), male, mating with IDC 0.50" pitch ribbon cables.
+We use Amphenol T821106A1S100CEU or compatible.
+On the "Makeblock side" a 6P6C sockets are used to work with 6P6C crimped connectors, similar to the telephone jacks.
+In the Makeblock documentation they are called "RJ25".
+We use Molex 95501-2661 or compatible.

-The PCB contains 6 adapters that can be separated by breaking them off, if you like.
+ Adapter PCBs that can be separated by breaking them off, if you like.
 The connections on each adapter are explained on the circuit diagram below:

 <div class="thumb center h350">
 ![](/assets/img/external-modules/core2block-schematic.png)
 </div>

+Important: the Makeblock documentation shows a different, non-standard pin order for 6P6C (RJ25) connector.
+We follow the order used by Molex and FCI connector manufacturers, and also by LEGO® in their Mindstorms kits.

 On the bottom side of PCB you can find jumpers for configuring the adapter connections.
 They are needed for interfacing CORE2 with different Makeblock sensors.
 The photo below shows the jumper position on PCB: